Native American Leadership Council

 - Dr. Bryan McKinley Jones Brayboy, President's Professor and Borderlands Professor of Indigenous Education and Justice, School of Social Transformation, Arizona State University; Director, Center for Indian Education

-- Dr. Elizabeth Hoover, Manning Assistant Professor of American Studies and Ethnic Studies; Brown University
+- Dr. Elizabeth Hoover, Associate Professor of American Studies and Ethnic Studies; Brown University

 - Ms. Heather Miller, Executive Director, American Indian Center of Chicago